-On the morning of the 4th of August, a group of four people was trying to enter Croatia from Serbia, hidden inside a truck.
-The respondent explained that they were traveling for many hours.
-Especially at the border crossing, the truck had to wait for many hours in the sun.
+The respondent reports that, on the morning of the 4th of August, a group of four people was trying to enter Croatia from Serbia, hidden inside a truck.
+The respondent explained that they were traveling for many hours; he stated that, at the border crossing, the truck had to wait for many hours in the sun.
 “We stayed inside the van almost 10 hours, under the sun, waiting for the scanner, we start to feel very faint and dizzy.”

-Around 1 p.m. officers of the Croatian border police discovered them through the scanner and took the men out.
-There were three officers at the border crossing who checked their pockets for money, and took 150 euros from them but did not take their phones.
+According to the respondent, at around 1 p.m. what were described as officers of the Croatian border police discovered them through the scanner and removed them from the truck.
+There were three officers at the border crossing who checked their pockets for money, and reportedly took 150 euros from them but did not take their phones.
 As the respondent describes, afterward the men got severely beaten.

 “But main matter was not the money, we were beaten very hard: slapping, jumping on us, boxing…”